metametadata/clj-fakes/docs/user-guide.md

 # Fake Configuration

-Fake config should contain pairs of argument matcher and return value:
+Fake config should contain pairs of [args matcher](#argument-matchinga) and return value:

 ```clj
 [args-matcher1 fn-or-value1
 args-matcher2 fn-or-value2 ...]
 ```

-On fake invocation argument matchers will be tested from top to bottom and on the first match the specified value will be returned.
+On fake invocation arguments matchers will be tested from top to bottom and on the first match the specified value will be returned.
 If return value is a function than it will be called with passed arguments to generate the return value at runtime:

 ```clj
 (let [foo (f/fake [[1 2] 100